acmsigsoft/EmpiricalStandards/docs/standards/GroundedTheory.md

 - [ ]	identifies the variant(s) of Grounded Theory used/adapted (Glaser, Strauss/Corbin, Charmaz, etc.)
 - [ ]	explains what initial data was used and what other data was analyzed later and why ("theoretical sampling")
 - [ ]	characterizes the data (e.g. participants' demographics, work roles)
-- [ ]	declares either that theoretical saturation was achieved (and how this was determined) or that the theory is possibly or likely incomplete
+- [ ]	states that and how theoretical saturation was determined
 - [ ]	explains how key patterns (e.g. categories) were found via GT steps (e.g. selective coding)

 <results>